sammurcio-ahead/iot-hub-c-m0wifi-getstartedkit/README.md

 | ----------------------- | ---------------------- | ------------: |
 | B7                      | B1                     | BME280        |

-- For more information, see: [Adafruit BME280 sensor setup](https://learn.adafruit.com/adafruit-bme280-humidity-barometric-pressure-temperature-sensor-breakout/wiring-and-test).
+- For more information regarding the sensor, see: [Adafruit BME280 sensor setup](https://learn.adafruit.com/adafruit-bme280-humidity-barometric-pressure-temperature-sensor-breakout/wiring-and-test)

 **At the end of your work, your Feather M0 WiFi should be connected to the sensor.
 We'll test it in the next sections.**